 Climate change is a hot topic

-I was at a workshop in RTE about BAFTA’s Albert, a measurement system that measures the carbon impact of TV and film productions.
+I was at a workshop in RTE about BAFTA’s Albert, a system that measures the carbon impact of TV and film productions.
 Really interesting, thoroughly enjoyable.
 It also scared the daylights out of me.
 And I can do doom and gloom like the best of us.
 We are running out of time.

 We need to get to zero carbon